anthonykulis/cps176/friday_fun/encrypted/README.md

 1 XOR 0 = 1
 1 XOR 1 = 0
 ```
+See how either the first operand is 1 and the second is a 0, or the second is a 0 and the first is a 1, and that is the only way to get an output of 1, otherwise 0?

-This is boolean logic.
-Here is the AND operator
+This is boolean logic using XOR operator.

+For reference, here is the AND operator
 ```
 0 AND 0 = 0
 0 AND 1 = 0